+use e of a walking frame, wheeled walker, wheelchair or motorised sco oter.
 1. Do you suffer from any medical conditions that may compromise your mobility and/or fitness to participate on this program?
-If yes, please specify YES NO If yes, how will you manage this on tour?
-ASA that alle ergies and/or Food Intolerances A will make reasonable endeavours to organise meals to suit you give ASA adequate notice of your specific dietary requirgies.
-You may be required to research dietary alternatives, tinations may be able to offer suitable food substitutes. rements or 1.
+If yes, please specify YES NO If yes, how will you manage this on tour? ΑII ergies and/or Food Intolerances tha alle A will make reasonable endeavours to organise meals to suit yo t you give ASA adequate notice of your specific dietary requ ergies.
+You may be required to research dietary alternatives stinations may be able to offer suitable food substitutes. irements or YES NO 1.
 Do you have any food allergies or intolerances?
-If yes, please specify YES NO 2.
+If yes, please specify $\circ \circ$ 2.
 Have you ever had an anaphylactic reaction to anything?
-If yes, please specify 00 3.
-Do you carry an epipen?
+If yes, please specify 00 Do you carry an epipen? $\bigcirc$ 3.
 Do you have any other allergies or reactions to anything, including medical drugs?
-If yes, please specify 00
+If yes, please specify $\circ \circ$ Ex isting Medical Conditions You me Ple and dep u alone are responsible for managing any existing medical condication and any medical equipment that you may need when case plan for contingencies and take extra medication, dietary sid/or fully charged batteries for medical equipment if your health bends on these.
+You should take into consideration that power me destinations may be unavailable, inadequate, inconvenient or on your tour. upplements a and safety r sources at 1.
+Have you any significant medical conditions that may impact your capacity to complete this tour?
+If yes, please specify 00 such as a CPAP machine?